-Portable Signs: A sign standing on, rather than fixed to, the ground.
-Such signs are usually, but not necessarily, supported from the ground by one (1) or more poles or posts or similar uprights with or without braces, including benches and/or sandwich boards.

-Principal Structure: The structure in which the principal use of the lot is conducted.

-Principal Use: The primary use to which the premises or lot are devoted.

-Private Road: See Streets.

-Professional Engineer: A professional engineer, registered in the State of Maine.

-Professional Services: A business that offers any type of personal service to the public which requires, as a condition precedent to the rendering of such service, the obtaining of a license or other legal authorization.
-By way of example, and without limiting the generality of this definition, professional services include services rendered by certified public accountants, public accountants, engineers, chiropractors, dentists, osteopaths, physicians and surgeons, podiatrists, chiropodists, architects, veterinarians, attorneys at law, physical therapists, and life insurance agents.

-Public Facility: Any facility, including but not limited to buildings, property, recreation areas, and roads, which are leased or otherwise operated or funded by a governmental body or public entity.

-Public Way: A road opened to use by the public and maintained privately or by a governing agency.
-Roads discontinued subject to gates and bars are included.

-Reader Boards: A reader board is a visual display board that conveys information about a wide variety of subjects, including advertising for products or services, travel, news or event information.

-Recent Flood Plain Soils: The following soils series as described and identified by the National Cooperative Soil Survey:
+- Portable Signs: A sign standing on, rather than fixed to, the ground.
+Such signs are usually, but not necessarily, supported from the ground by one (1) or more poles or posts or similar uprights with or without braces, including benches and/or sandwich boards. - Principal Structure: The structure in which the principal use of the lot is conducted. - Principal Use: The primary use to which the premises or lot are devoted. - Private Roads: Private roads may be designated for use in building lot(s) serving one (1) or two (2) homes and shall meet the standards stipulated in the Street Design Standards chart in the Zoning Ordinance. - Professional Engineer: A professional engineer, registered in the State of Maine. - Professional Services: A business that offers any type of personal service to the public which requires, as a condition precedent to the rendering of such service, the obtaining of a license or other legal authorization.
+By way of example, and without limiting the generality of this definition, professional services include services rendered by certified public accountants, public accountants, engineers, chiropractors, dentists, osteopaths, physicians and surgeons, podiatrists, chiropodists, architects, veterinarians, attorneys at law, physical therapists, and life insurance agents. - Public Facility: Any facility, including but not limited to buildings, property, recreation areas, and roads, which are leased or otherwise operated or funded by a governmental body or public entity. - Public Way: A road opened to use by the public and maintained privately or by a governing agency.
+Roads discontinued subject to gates and bars are included. - Reader Boards: A reader board is a visual display board that conveys information about a wide variety of subjects, including advertising for products or services, travel, news or event information. - Recent Flood Plain Soils: The following soils series as described and identified by the National Cooperative Soil Survey: